 We wanted to do an article on the European Cossacks because we greatly admire their resilience and their respect for national identity and culture.
 We urge European Nationalist in all European countries to learn from the Cossacks and consider building Cossack organizations.
 There are Cossack groups in many countries such as South Africa, Australia, Europe and the United States, if you are interested in becoming involved.

 Some people say the Cossacks have a Turkish origin but there is also evidence to suggest that many Russians a long time ago, helped form the group that is known as the Cossacks.
-The Cossacks were not originally a tribe or a separate ethic group but instead, form their history through a shared service to the Tsars in Imperial Russia.
+The Cossacks were not originally a tribe or a separate ethnic group but instead, from their history through a shared service to the Tsars in Imperial Russia.

 Any person in Russia can become a Cossack, all they need is to be loyal to the country and be of the Orthodox Christian faith.
 Their culture implies a deep knowledge of Russian history and a strong understanding of the important role the Cossacks played in it.
 They have a devout respect for Cossack traditions, loyalty to the state and a deep love of freedom.